 Transfer students with military training may receive college credit for this training as well as credit for studies completed at service schools, international institutions, and the United States Armed Forces Institute.
+Northland College grants credit for military training based on the recommendations of the American Council on Education.
 For more information, contact the Registrar's Office.